TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 15/1 Kings 15.7.md

 ---

-And the rest of the acts of Abijam, and all that he did, are they not written in the book of the chronicles of the kings of Judah?
-And there was war between Abijam and Jeroboam.
+The rest of the acts of Abijam, and all that he did, aren't they written in the book of the chronicles of the kings of Judah?
+There was war between Abijam and Jeroboam.